profsmith89/ctps/_sources/chap01.md

 Returning to the question about the value the interpreter printed, it was cryptically telling us about the position of its virtual finger in the file.
 Less cryptically, this value is the description of an object that does I/O on a text file whose name is `CatInTheHat.txt`.
 This object has only opened the file for reading, and it expects the file's content to be encoded in this UTF-8 language.

+## Revisiting our first error

-**Revisiting our first error.** What happens if we ask the interactive Python interpreter to open a file that doesn't exist?
+What happens if we ask the interactive Python interpreter to open a file that doesn't exist?
 We saw that this caused an error when we executed our whole script and the text file we wanted wasn't in the list of files.
 Will this error message look different when the problem occurs in the interactive interpreter?
 I don't know.
 Ok, I do, but let's pretend I don't.

 Let's misspell the file name and execute that `open` statement.
 Type and execute `open('CatInTheHut.txt')` in the interactive interpreter.